Ephemeris Data Factory #

 Basic Usage #

-Initialize the factory with a start and end date to generate a list of planetary positions.
+Initialize the factory with a start and end datetime to generate a list of planetary positions.

 from datetime import datetime